jacknpoe/todos_juros/README.md

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
 In some dialects ​​it is not verified, as it was understood that the target audience of these dialects ​​would not make this type of mistake.

-Keep in mind that some solutions (such as those in BASIC for eight-bit microcomputers and Bash/Dash), by the very nature of their technologies, are extremely slow.
-Some are slow in the exponentiation function, others rely on other processes for floating-point mathematics.
-With hundreds of payments, some solutions can take minutes to yield results.
-Tests should initially be performed on fewer installments.
-Use the rule of three to determine whether it's worth testing with an extraordinary number of installments.
+Keep in mind that some solutions (such as those in BASIC for eight-bit microcomputers and Bash/Dash), due to the very nature of their technologies, are extremely slow.
+Some have inefficient exponentiation, others depend on external processes for floating-point operations.
+With hundreds of payments, certain solutions can take minutes to produce results.
+It is recommended to start testing with a few installments and use the rule of three to estimate the time in larger cases, avoiding unfeasible executions.

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.
 Less popular dialects will not be supported, even though they have free IDEs.